Rinrodan/HanaBustillos.com/content/blog/timothy-letters-one.md

 ---
 author: Hana Bustillos
-title: "Don't Feel Qualified to be a Mom You're in Good Company"
+title: "Don't Feel Qualified to be a Mom?
+You're in Good Company"
 date: 2023-07-02
 draft: false
-description: "God chooses people who feel unprepared, if you feel unprepared to be a good mother... that's okay."
+description: "Timothy Letters: Part One - God chooses people who feel unprepared, if you feel unprepared to be a good mother... that's okay."
 tags: ["motherhood", "love", "Christian Parenting", "Timothy Letters", "ready to be a mother", "example for my kids"]
 thumbnail: /images/timothyLetters1.webp
 summary: "Motherhood is a beautiful and challenging journey that can leave many women feeling unprepared.
 However, the Bible is full of stories of God choosing people who felt unqualified for the task at hand."

 ---

-[Photo by RDNE Stock project:][RDNE]
+[Photo by RDNE Stock project:][thumb]

 ---

 > I am grateful to Christ Jesus our Lord, who has strengthened me, because he considered me faithful and appointed me to his service, even though I was formerly a blasphemer, a persecutor, and a man of violence.

-[1 Timothy 1:12-13][1 Timothy 1:12-13]
+[1 Timothy 1:12-13][verse]

 ## Who Said I was Qualified for this?